North Korea Population Pyramid (2025)

 North Korea Demographics

-The median age has dramatically increased by 16.2 years since 1970, showing rapid population aging
+The median age has increased by 15.8 years since 1970, showing rapid demographic aging in one of the world's most closed societies

 Historical Demographic Changes